animator/learn-python/README.md

 **6. Web Application Development**

 Some of the most popular web development frameworks (django, flask, etc.) are written in Python.
-This coupled with the availablity of packages to connect to any database makes Python a great choice for web application development.
+This coupled with the availability of packages to connect to any database makes Python a great choice for web application development.

 ## Installing Python in Windows